emarsden/dash-mpd-cli/README.md

 ## Limitations / unsupported features

-- Dynamic MPD manifests, that are used for live streaming/OTT TV
+- Can't download from dynamic MPD manifests, that are used for live streaming/OTT TV
 - Encrypted content using DRM such as Encrypted Media Extensions (EME) and Media Source Extension (MSE)
 - Subtitles (eg. WebVTT and TTML streams)
 - XLink with actuate=onRequest